Marathon Recovery IV Therapy: East Valley Guide

 What 26.2 miles actually does to your body

 Immune suppression.
 Hard endurance exercise triggers a surge of stress hormones and inflammatory cytokines.
-Research published in the Journal of Applied Physiology has documented a temporary window of immune suppression lasting 3 to 72 hours after a marathon, during which runners are more susceptible to upper respiratory infections.
+Research in the Journal of Applied Physiology has documented a temporary window of immune suppression lasting 3 to 72 hours after a marathon, during which runners are more vulnerable to upper respiratory infections.
 This is why so many runners get sick the week after a big race.

 Why Arizona makes marathon recovery harder